Space telescope launched on daring quest to behold 1st stars

 If all goes well, the sunshield will be opened three days after liftoff, taking at least five days to unfold and lock into place.
 Next, the mirror segments should open up like the leaves of a drop-leaf table, 12 days or so into the flight.

 In all, hundreds of release mechanisms need to work — perfectly — in order for the telescope to succeed.
-“Like nothing we’ve done before,” said NASA program director Greg Robinson.
+Such a complex series of actions is unprecedented — “like nothing we’ve done before,” noted NASA program director Greg Robinson.

+"Now it’s our job to start from here and keep going," said Massimo Stiavelli, an astronomer who heads the Webb mission office at the Space Telescope Science Institute in Baltimore.
+The institute serves as the control hub for Hubble and, now, Webb.

+The Hubble Space Telescope will be a tough act to follow, according to Stiavelli and retired astronaut-astronomer Steven Hawley, even though Webb is 100 times more powerful.

 Spacewalking repairs by astronauts transformed Hubble into a beloved marvel that has revolutionized humanity’s understanding of the universe, casting its eyes as far back as 13.4 billion years.
 It’s now up to Webb to draw even closer to the Big Bang 13.8 billion years ago, its infrared vision keener and more far-reaching than Hubble’s is in the shorter visible and ultraviolet wavelengths.